Yashraj-sunilyadav/devstyle/README.md

 **On all sites**

-This allows the extension to run on websites across the internet.
+This allows DevStyle to run on websites across the internet.

-> **Note:** Only enable the permissions you are comfortable granting to the extension.
+> **Note:** Only enable permissions you are comfortable granting to the extension.

 ---

-## ⚠️ Current Version
+# ⚠️ Current Version

-**Version: V1 — Early Development Release**
+**Version: V1.1.0**

+**Status: 🚧 Active Development**

+DevStyle is currently an early-stage development project.

-The current version is primarily intended for **development, testing, and experimentation**.
+The current version focuses on basic visual CSS editing and experimentation.

-Current capabilities are intentionally limited to basic CSS editing.

-### Currently supported

-* Localhost development websites
-* Local HTML files
-* Live websites after enabling the required site-access permission
-* Basic CSS property editing

-### Known limitations
+### Current limitations

-* Limited CSS properties
+* Limited CSS property support
-* No Flexbox editor yet
+* No Flexbox editor
-* No CSS Grid editor yet
+* No CSS Grid editor
-* No visual margin/padding editor
+* No visual box-model editor
 * No undo/redo
 * No CSS history
+* No saved presets
 * Position editing may behave differently depending on the element's existing layout
 * Advanced websites and complex DOM structures may require additional compatibility work

-These limitations will be addressed in future versions.
+These limitations will be addressed in future releases.

 ---

-## 🖥️ Demo
+# 🖥️ Demo

 > Demo GIF/video coming soon.

-Basic workflow:
+### Basic workflow

 ```text
 Open Website